Our favourite fragrance expert, Nick Gilbert shares how you can use scent to boost your mood

 Inspired by standing on a beach, with crystal blue waters and clear skies stretching as far as you can see, L’Eau Magnetic is a summer escape in a bottle.
 I’ve been spritzing it whenever the four walls start to feel too immense – and immediately there is a sense of relief, as though I’ve been transported far from the city.
 Aquatic notes and distant pines really capture that sense of standing on the edge of nature, and feeling of freedom.

-A trend I’ve been enjoying is people getting dressed up in their finest during lockdown – what better way to make yourself feel fantastic than wearing anything you normally save for best?
+What better way to make yourself feel fantastic than wearing anything you normally save for best?
 Cover yourself in glittering gold and gorgeous fabrics, even if once a week, just to experience something out of the ordinary.
-Glitter and glamour call for fabulous fragrance, too – which is where Blousy comes in.
-A rich tapestry of strawberry liqueur, spice and rose – spray it on and suddenly you’re larger than life.
+Glitter and glamour call for fabulous fragrance, too – which is where Leather Rouge comes in.
+A sumptuous and mysterious black leather is the seductive backdrop to explosions of red rose and raspberry – spray it on and suddenly you’re larger than life.

 Escaping to Nature